Forensic Accounting

 I have also been engaged to advise on the documentation and structuring of businesses for sale.

-These assignments involved business valuation judgements, advice in respect to appropriate structuring of the sale and assessment of financial information provided by a vendor.
+These assignments involved business valuation judgements, advice in respect to appropriate structuring of the sale, advice in respect of taxation consequences and assessment of financial information provided by a vendor.

-I have been a seminar and conference speaker for a number of industry bodies, including family lawyers, in the areas of taxation, GST, business valuation and financial investigation
+I have been a seminar and conference speaker for a number of industry bodies, including family law and litigation solicitors, in the areas of taxation, GST, business valuation and financial investigation

-I have conducted a number of in-house business valuation and financial management or investigation seminars for legal firms and not for profit organisations as part of their internal professional development.
+I have conducted a number of in-house business valuation and financial management or investigation seminars for legal firms, not for profit organisations and conferences of solicitors as part of their professional development.

 I have prepared a report dealing with the capacity of a party to proceedings to pay court costs should it be unsuccessful.
 This involved detailed analysis of its published financial reports and forming an understanding of its likely future cash flows.